ceph/ceph/doc/rados/operations/monitoring.rst

 The admin socket command enables you to show and set your configuration at runtime.
 See `Viewing a Configuration at Runtime`_ for details.

+Additionally, you can set configuration values at runtime directly (i.e., the admin socket bypasses the monitor, unlike ``ceph {daemon-type} tell {id}
+injectargs``, which relies on the monitor but doesn't require you to login directly to the host in question ).

 .. _Viewing a Configuration at Runtime: ../../configuration/ceph-conf#ceph-runtime-config